Are you having to pull harder on the brake levers to slow down?

 This can quickly get confusing as there is no standard terminology among brake pad manufacturers, which tend to use different terms to refer to the same material.

 That said, brake pads are made of one of three different compounds;

 Sintered pads, which are also commonly referred to as metal or metallic, are the most durable of the three options.

-This is due to the fact that metal better withstands high temperatures.
+This is because metal better withstands high temperatures.
 They also offer the most power during prolonged use, such as on a long downhill.

 Semi Metal Compound (Medium)